samuk-lab/vcfsim/README.md

 # vcfsim <img align="right" width="160" src="https://github.com/user-attachments/assets/228cfba0-bec0-4b74-8010-412d0f184417">
-vcfsim is a new command-line tool for generating simulated VCF's (variant call format files for encoding genetic data).
-Leveraging a coalescent simulating backend and providing an interface from Msprime coalescent simulating package to pandas.
-VCF's can now be easily simulated with just a few command line arguments!
+vcfsim is a command-line tool for generating simulated VCF's (variant call format files for encoding genetic data).
+It combines a coalescent simulation backend (msprime) with clean and efficient postprocessing to produce a wide variety of biologically realistic VCFs, with parameterized levels of missing data.
+Realistic VCF's can now be easily simulated with just a few command line arguments!

-## Author
+## Authors
-Paimon Goulart (UC Riverside)
-Kieran Samuk (UC Riverside)
+Paimon Goulart (UC Riverside), Kieran Samuk (UC Riverside)

 ## Installation
 First create and activate a conda environment for vcfsim: